The three types of paintball guns are pump, mechanical & electronic.

 8. Breakout (or Gangsta)

-Breakout mode (called Gangsta mode on Tadao aftermarker circuit breakers for electronic markers) is an advanced firing mode intended to help you fire a ton of shots without getting caught by the refs.
+Breakout mode (called Gangsta Mode on Tadao aftermarket circuit breakers for electronic markers) is an advanced firing mode intended to help you fire a ton of shots without getting caught by the refs.
 When you pull the trigger, the guns starts out in fully-automatic or ramping mode for a set period of time but then switches to semi-automatic.
 The idea is that you get off a bunch of shots but then switch to a safe, standard mode by the time anyone notices.

 9. Turbo